-Maths lessons at Woodhouse West always begin with a mental and oral starter activity which enables the children to continuously develop their retention of past skills.
+Maths lessons at Woodhouse West begin with activities which will develop long term memory such as 'Flashback 4', 'Get ready questions' or a mental and oral starter activity which enables the children to continuously develop their retention of past skills.
 They are also able to listen and use key mathematical vocabulary whilst problem solving.
 The main teaching then follows and an activity at the end of the lesson helps to recap on what has been taught.

 During the main part of the maths lesson children will complete fluency activities and move onto problem solving and reasoning when they are confident with fluency.
 Teachers assess children to decide when they need to move on to the problem solving and reasoning and if they need a next step to deepen their understanding.